rannerboy/corona-transition2/README.md

 transition.dissolve( object1, object2, time, delay )
 ```

 **Note!** dissolve() does not support the new transition2 params like reverse, onIterationStart, cancelWhen etcetera.
 This because it is totally different to all other transition functions and doesn't even accept a params object as parameter.
-It has only been implemented in transition2 for backwards compatibility with the transition library in case the dependency between transition2 and transition is cut.
+It has only been implemented in transition2 for backwards compatibility with the transition library.

 ### fadeIn()